LiquidLands/Eternals/README.md

                 },
                 { ... }
             ],
-            shape {                                 // shape details are provided but are not needed to draw a standard eternal (they are only needed for alternative drawing)
+            shape {                                 // shape details are provided but are not needed to draw a standard Eternal (they are only needed for alternative drawing)
                 x: [..
 18 corner points..],         // each poly in the stack will have the same shape
                 y: [..
 18 corner points..],         // eg [a, a, a, b, b, b, c, c, c, d, d, d, e, e, e, f, f, f]  > 6 sets of 3 corner values each (scaled to 100)
             }